andykais/scrape-pages/README.md

 ## Usage

-lets download the five most recent images from nasa's image of the day archive
+lets download the five most recent images from NASA's image of the day archive

 ```javascript
 const ScrapePages = require('scrape-pages')